-Bruce’s Stone at the head of Loch Trool in Galloway overlooks the site where it is said by the poet John Barbour that Robert the Bruce defeated an English force led by Aymer de Valance, Earl of Pembroke.
+Bruce’s Stone at the head of Loch Trool in Galloway overlooks the site where it is said that Robert the Bruce defeated an Anglo-Scottish force led by Aymer de Valance, Earl of Pembroke.
 Bruce’s seven-year campaign that culminated in the victory at Bannockburn in 1314 began here, but did it begin with a military victory?

 A battle in Glen Trool?